arielf/weight-loss/README.md

 ## Salient facts & initial observations

-- I've been a pretty thin person.
-Since moving to the US, I've been gaining weight.
+- I used to be a pretty thin person.
+Unfortunately, since moving to the US, I've been gaining weight.
 - The US is a country where obesity is an epidemic.

 Does a US typical lifestyle has anything to do with this epidemic?
 After reading on the subject, I could point at a few of the main suspects: